-When I wrote this, I was faced with another customer who pre-purchased his parts and wants us to install them.
+When I wrote this, I was faced with another customer who pre-purchased his parts and wanted us to install them.
 In the past in all the shops I worked at I never offered this option to customers, but at some shops that will try to give customers more options than just what they must offer.
-This article is intended to help you understand what the benefits and drawbacks of buying your own parts are.
+This article is intended to help you understand the benefits and drawbacks of buying your own car parts are.

 You can usually buy them at a lower cost than the shop will offer the part at.

 You can weigh the benefits of getting a better brand and quality part.

-Your part may carry a longer warranty then what is offered by the shop.
+Your part may carry a longer warranty than what is offered by the shop.